A built-up roof on a commercial property.

 Open or split joints are where two rolls meet and the seam between them has dried out and separated.
 The best fix is a replacement, but a more economical path would be a repair using a patch.
 A qualified professional can assess the situation and determine which option is best – repair or replacement.

-Water Pooling
+Ponding Water

-Water pooling is a small problem that can cause enormous issues down the line.
+Ponding water is a small problem that can cause enormous issues down the line.
 Inspecting your BUR roof after strong weather (to check for water pooling or other problems) is a great preventative measure.

-Gone unchecked, your commercial roof can crack or leak, which can encourage soft spots and other warping problems, like waving, undulations and blistering.
+Gone unchecked, your commercial roof can crack or leak, which can encourage soft spots and other warping problems, like waving, undulations, and blistering.

 Blisters